TolaniAdedunmola/Pie-Day-Dataset/README.md

 - 2119 organic pie was ordered which is 76% of all orders made.
 - There were 6 pie flavor and others in which Apple flavor had the highest number of orders, followed by strawberry  and pumpkin.
 - The month of April had the highest cost of order of $52K and the total quantity ordered was 1169.
-- It can be deduced from this  findings that most of the customers prefer to pre-order the pie instead of purchasing at the store.
+- It can be deduced from this analysis that most of the customers prefer to pre-order the pie instead of purchasing at the store.

 # Recommendations